 [3] Location requirements.

-(a) The placement of a donation container shall nor impede traffic not visually impair any motor vehicle operation within a parking lot or from a public street.
+(a) The placement of a donation container shall not impede traffic nor visually impair any motor vehicle operation within a parking lot or from a public street.

 (b) The donation container may not be located on a vacant parcel or on a parcel containing a vacant building.